dfinity/portal/blog/features/wasm-native-stable-memory.md

 After deploying this dapp to the IC, we then executed multiple messages that bulk insert many key-value pairs (close to maxing out the ingress message size limit).
 The following graphs show the execution time for each of these messages.

-First without Wasm-native stable memory:
+First, without Wasm-native stable memory:

 ![Metrics without Wasm-native stable memory](/img/blog/wasm-native-stable-memory-execution-metrics-no-wnsm.png)